eibex/reaction-light/README.md

 ```

 ## Commands
 Use `rl!help` to get started and follow the instructions.
-If the bot replies with an admin error, make sure you set the role id correctly in `reaction-light-files/config.ini`.
+If the bot replies with an admin error, make sure you set the role id correctly in `config.ini`.

 ### Example
 In this example the prefix used is `rl!`.
 Once you initiate the process, be sure only to answer to the bots questions or the bot might record unwanted messages as instructions.
 You can still send messages to other channels, and others can send messages to the channel you initiated the process in.